 When it comes to the templates, design, and customizability features in the Wix vs. Shopify comparison, it is worth mentioning that while both of the platforms offer a wide range of free and of paid templates and themes for sites to sell online, the ones offered by Shopify are specifically designed for ecommerce and for promoting sales, while the themes provided by Wix are more and are suitable for all types of websites.

 Shopify offers ten free and 50 paid themes designed to create successful online stores and, more specifically, promote online sales.
-The paid themes cost up to $180, and all of them are created by independent designers according to the latest ecommerce practices and covering most industries.
+The paid themes cost up to $180, and independent designers create all of them according to the latest ecommerce practices and cover most industries.

-Wix has more than 500 different templates for websites of all types, 57 of which are designed for ecommerce and for online shops.
-The themes offered by Wix are designed to cover just about any industry in the world.
+Wix has more than 500 different templates for websites of all types, 57 of which are designed for ecommerce and online shops.
+The themes offered by Wix are designed to cover just about any industry worldwide.

-The online store Wix themes are very easy to customize and edit via drag and drop, so users can personalize their website design according to their own preferences and aesthetics.
+The Wix themes for an online store are straightforward to customize and edit via drag and drop so that users can personalize their website design according to their preferences and aesthetics.

 Both the themes provided by Wix and Shopify are mobile-responsive, which is essential given the growing number of people choosing to do their online shopping via a phone or tablet.

-Both Shopify versus Wix offer themes that are industry-specific, so it is very likely that every prospective online entrepreneur will find a theme suitable for their product type and sphere of business.
+Both Shopify versus Wix offer industry-specific themes.
+Hence, it is very likely that every prospective online entrepreneur will find a theme suitable for their product type and sphere of business.

 Can you make custom edits?

-If you have the required skills and the desire to further customize the theme of your site on Wix or Shopify, you can do it via HTML and CSS.
+If you have the required skills and the desire further to customize your site’s theme on Wix or Shopify, you can do it via HTML and CSS.

-With Wix, all you need to do is use the Wix Code via the Wix Editor.
-You need to click Code and then select Developer Tools to access Wix Code, and can then proceed to customize just about every detail and feature of your website or onlineshop.
+With Wix, you only need to use the Wix Code via the Wix Editor.
+You need to click Code and then select Developer Tools to access Wix Code, and you can then proceed to customize just about every detail and feature of your website or online shop.

-But if you are not skilled in using coding for customizing the themes for your online ecommerce website, then you may want to opt for store Wix because it allows for very easy drag-and-drop customization of every section of the webpage with a few clicks.
+But suppose you are not skilled in using coding for customizing the themes for your online ecommerce website.
+In that case, you may opt for the Wix store because it allows for effortless drag-and-drop customization of every webpage section with a few clicks.